rticommunity/dds-rtps/README.md

 > **Note**: The status of the GitHub Action will be **Failure** :x:, if any of the Test Cases that we are testing has an error, or **Success** :heavy_check_mark: if none of them reported any error.

 # Workflow

 This section explains which are the events you may find in the process of maintaining the repository.

 ## Create executable

-The cases when we should create an executable are:
+New executables should be created and uploaded to the corresponding release when:

-* With the release of a new version of the dds implementation
+* A new release of the product (DDS implementation)
 * When `shape_main.cxx` changes.
-In this case there will be a new release version and, depending on the importance of the change, maybe the old executables are not compatible.
+In this case, there will be a new release version in GitHub.
+New executables must be created with these changes.

 The steps to compile with `shape_main.cxx` are not defined but there are some `makefiles` to help you with the task in the `srcCxx` folder.

-> **Note**: to compile with `connext` you may want to use `makefile_rti_connext_dds_linux`.
+For example, if you want to build `shape_main.cxx` with RTI Connext, you can use `makefile_rti_connext_dds_linux`.

 ## Upload executable

-Each vendor should compile their own version of their product with the `shape_main.cxx` application.
-They should name the executable created as:
+Each vendor should compile `shape_main.cxx` with their own product.
+The executable created **must** follow the following pattern:
-`<product_name>_shape_main_linux` and compress it into a `.zip.`
+`<product_name_and_version>_shape_main_linux` and compress it into a `.zip` file.

 Example:

 ![zip](./doc/img10.png)

-Then they should upload the executable to git in the following way:
+Then, the executable should be uploaded to the corresponding release:

 > **Note**: to do it with the command line see `gh release`